 D’Argo: Because if our positions were reversed… I would.

 Please don’t be angry but I think this is our Empire Strikes Back… someone is lost and someone turns as the Scorpius neural clone implanted in Crichton begins to take full control and he rushes to have it removed.
-To describe it in any detail is to do it an injustice, but if you have a proclavity for crying at films – ‘Die Me, Dichtomy’ will have you feotal and weeping.
+To describe it in any detail is to do it an injustice, but if you have a proclavity for crying at films – ‘Die Me, Dichtomy’ will have you weeping.
 Especially this bit (major spoiler).